-As experts of office design, we understand that your workplace interior has a huge impact on your company.
+As experts of office design and office fit outs, we understand that your workplace interior has a huge impact on your company.
 Most of us picture the same thing when we talk about the office; a somewhat bland, uninspiring place where we argue over the temperature and who has the best desk.
 We’re here to show you that it doesn’t have to be this way.

 We encourage all businesses to rethink their office design, to consider the impact a good office can have, and to be different.
 Different is good, and in this blog, we’ll explore why different is so imperative to your workplace.